Dariechka/Presentation-Assignment-Overview/README.md

 ## Linux in the Enterprise

 Stability and cost-effectiveness of Linux have made it a preferred choice for enterprise environments.
-Major corporations, including IBM, Google, and Amazon, have embraced Linux for server infrastructure, cloud computing, and mission-critical applications.
+Major corporations, including IBM, Google, Red Hat and Amazon, have embraced Linux for server infrastructure, cloud computing, and mission-critical applications.
 The scalability and performance of Linux have positioned it as a reliable foundation for the digital infrastructure that powers the modern business landscape.

 ✅